Merzasphor/MWSE/docs/source/types/tes3activeMagicEffect.md

 ### `effectIndex`

+*Read-only*.
 The index of the effect inside the magic source instance.

 **Returns**: